 Control.
 Almost everyone we talk to complains about consistency, and visibility into the patent drafting process.
 They say that they know the patent drafter has a patent automation tool like ClaimMaster or PatentOptimizer but then they see patents that receive an antecedent basis rejection.
-If you want to get the benefits of the exhaustive data that can be achieved through the Rowan Patents platform, you want to have the controls that come from providing the tool yourself.
+If you want to get the benefits of the exhaustive data that can be achieved through the Rowan Patents integrated drafting environment, you want to have the controls that come from providing the tool yourself.

 The analogy is e-billing.